Railway Preservation Society of Ireland: Sallins

+Whitehead and Belfast

+The Society used to operate mainline steam trains from Whitehead and Belfast.
+Since 2023, these have ceased, as NIR was no longer willing to carry the RPSI on their operating licence.
+This will not be issued until the Society can demonstrate that their arrangements for train drivers operating their rolling stock can meet the requirements of the Train Driving Licences and Certificates Regulations (Northern Ireland) 2010.
+In addition, there are also outstanding issues in relation to RPSI’s interface management arrangements with other railway organisations and other statutory bodies that must be addressed before a licence and certification are issued.
+As of September 2025 the Department for Infrastructure are still waiting for the RPSI to provide evidence of this.
+Whitehead still operates within the yard on train rides while maintenance is still carried out on the mainline carriages and locos based here.

 Rolling stock

 Steam locomotives

-The Society possesses 9 steam locomotives (plus one more operated by them but owned by the Ulster Folk and Transport Museum), typically only a small number will be operational at any time:
+The Society possesses 9 steam locomotives (plus one more operated by them but owned by the Ulster Folk and Transport Museum), typically only a small number will be operational at any time: In addition, they are currently constructing a new-build W class mogul locomotive, No.105.

 Passenger tender locomotives

 The RPSI has three Great Northern Railway of Ireland 's within its fleet.
 No. 131, a Q class, was built in 1901.
 The others are S class no. 171 Slieve Gullion and V class No. 85 Merlin, although the latter is owned by the Ulster Folk & Transport Museum and is on loan.
 These locomotives are suitable for longer distance main line work, but are speed restricted if they need to run tender-first in the event they cannot be turned.